SirBoink/Pythonix/README.md

 # Open Source LLM Evaluation For Student Competence Analysis
 My implementation of the python task 3 for the FOSSEE semester long internship

-Here, I conduct a rigorous, pairwise evaluation of two open-source Large Language Models (LLMs) that I've chosen: **[Qwen-2.5-Coder-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-Coder-7B-Instruct)** and **[Code-Llama-7B-instruct-hf]([https://huggingface.co/codellama/CodeLlama-7b-Instruct-hf])** to assess their ability to be high level student competence analysts.
+Here, I conduct a rigorous, pairwise evaluation of two open-source Large Language Models (LLMs) that I've chosen: **[Qwen-2.5-Coder-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-Coder-7B-Instruct)** and **[Code-Llama-7B-instruct-hf](https://huggingface.co/codellama/CodeLlama-7b-Instruct-hf)** to assess their ability to be high level student competence analysts.

 Using an "LLM as a Judge" framework, I analyze each model's performance in identifying bugs, understanding student misconceptions, and guiding them toward solutions without giving away the answer.

 ## Reproducibility
 From the get-go, my major goal was to make this implementation easy for anyone to verify and run.
-I believe that good research should be verifiable, and you shouldn't need a massive budget or a supercomputer to do it.
+I also believe you shouldn't need a massive budget or a supercomputer to do it.
 So:

 1. I stuck to 7B parameter models that are freely available and don't require paid API keys.
 2. The entire evaluation was designed to run on the free tier of Google Colab.
 Anyone with a Google account can copy and paste the code and verify the results.